 Bicycle Helmet Safety Facts

 Wearing a bicycle helmet is about more than just obeying the law.
 It’s also the best way to prevent serious and fatal head injuries.
 According to the National Highway Traffic Safety Administration (NHTSA), 840 bicyclists died throughout the U.S. in 2016.
 Proper helmets may have been able to prevent many of these fatalities.
-In many traffic accidents, bike helmets are the only things that come between the biker’s head and the asphalt.
+In many traffic accidents in San Francisco, bike helmets are the only things that come between the biker’s head and the asphalt.
 The following bicycle helmet facts may convince you to wear one, even if you don’t have to by law:

 - The most serious bicycle accident injuries are to the head and brain.